Siminov/hybrid/README.md

-Siminov Hybrid ORM (Object Relationship Mapping) - Android
+Siminov Hybrid ORM (Object Relationship Mapping) - Android + PhoneGap
 ===================================================

 A Hybrid Application, by definition is derived from a combination of technologies, approaches or elements of different kinds.
 With respect to mobile applications, a hybrid application leverages best of both native and mobile web technologies.